katzur/match-it/README.md

     - As a game creator I want to ensure the game is easy to navigate and play for the users.
     - As a game creator I want to make sure the users enjoy their time using the page, on any device type.
     - As a game creator I want the users to feel the need of coming back to the created page.

+## Strategy
+The main goal was to create an easy to navigate ans simple memory game that displays all data in a clear and easy to read way.
+The webiste provides consistent styling across both pages, provides accessibility on different device types, and ensures that the agame itself runs without any issues.
+Created code is easy to navigate, and allows implementation of future features.
+### Project Goals
+* To provide fun and easy to navigate memory game.
+* To allow younger users to learn about geometrical shapes and colors.
+* To allow the users to practice their memory skills and beat their previous time scores.
+* To allow future updates (different cards, more cards, etc)

+## Scope:
+The scope of MATCH IT memory game is currently defined by the following features:
+* Functioning memory game application (18 cards in total - 9 pairs to match).
+* Innovative, self-created images within the whole page (hero images, card faces, logo).
+* Time counter (100 seconds) that makes the game more competitive and increases user's engagement.
+* Pair counter that counts all the matched card pairs which the user found during the game.
+* Button that allows to refresh the game board and reshuffle the cards.
+* Pop-up messages at the end of the game (in case of winning or running out of time), allowing the user to replay the game.
+* Fully responsive design.
+* Simple and easy to navigate page structure and consistent styling.
+* Footer with social media links and copyright.
+* Favicon that is relating to the game type.
+* Links that are functioning and content that is relevant to the page.

+Features that are to be considered for future releases:
+* Different game options (different card types, more game categories).
+* Score points counter that allows the user to score more points based on how quickly cards were matched.
+* Difficulty modes.